Srikanthkaramala/Infosys_springboard_internship/README.md

 # Infosys_springboard_intership

-This repository contains all the tasks completed during the Infosys Springboard Internship program.
-Each task is documented with its objective, approach, and outcomes.
+This repository showcases all the tasks completed during the Infosys Springboard Internship program, with each task detailed in terms of its objectives, approach, and outcomes.
 ---

 ## 📋 Task Overview